yaraburvin/mark-nodejs-proj--digipet-backend/README.md

 2. Sends back a helpful message explaining that we can't walk a digipet when we don't have one
 3. Delegates actual data change to the `walkDigipet` function

-This is tested as isolated behaviour in `src/digipet/controller.test.ts`.
+This is tested as isolated behaviour in `src/server.test.ts`.

-This is _unit testing_.
+This is, again, _unit testing_ - this time, we're unit testing server endpoints rather thean .

+Importantly, even though we're testing

 **3. Does this come together as expected?**